 - Once the pan is dry, it should be seasoned right away, so preheat your oven to about 350°F. Apply a light, even coating of shortening, lard, or vegetable oil to every surface of the skillet.
 Oil especially can create a “sticky” residue if too much is left on any surface, so place the skillet upside down on the top rack of the oven and put a baking pan or cookie sheet directly under it on the bottom rack so any extra oil can drip off.
 Leave the skillet in the oven for at least an hour, then turn the oven off and let the oven and the skillet cool.

-- To clean the skillet after each use, wipe it out with a clean cloth.
-Wipe it thoroughly… make sure the pan isn’t greasy and that there isn’t any food residue left.
+- Clean the skillet thoroughly after each use.
+Just recently I discovered stainless steel chain mail scrubbers (especially made for cast iron and stainless steel cookware)… these work incredibly well.
 Many people never actually wash their cast iron skillets after they are seasoned.
 I prefer to quickly wash mine with hot, soapy water, rinse them well, and do a light re-seasoning each time I use them.
 After that, a few minutes on a medium burner keeps the Teflon-like finish in great condition.